omics-datascience/BioAPI/README.md

 - Params: A body in Json format with the following content
 	-  `term_id`: the term if of the term you want to search
 	-  `relations`: filters the non-hierarchical relations between terms.
 By default it's ["part_of","regulates","has_part"].
 It should always be a list
-	-`ontology_type`: filters the ontology type of the terms in the response.
+	- `ontology_type`: filters the ontology type of the terms in the response.
 By default it's ["biological_process", "molecular_function", "cellular_component"]It should always be a list containing any permutation of the default relations
 	-  `general_depth`: the search depth with the non-hierarchical relations
 	-  `hierarchical_depth_to_children`: the search depth with the hierarchical relations in the direction of the children
 	-  `llenar`:por favor llenar
 - Success Response:
     - Code: 200
     - Content: The response you get is a list of GO terms related to the searched term that fulfills the conditions of the query.
 Each term has:
-		-`go_id`: id of the GO term
+		- `go_id`: id of the GO term
-		-`name`: name of the GO term
+		- `name`: name of the GO term
-		-`ontology_type`: the ontology that the GO term belongs to
+        - `ontology_type`: the ontology that the GO term belongs to
 		- `relations`: dictionary of relations
             - `relation type`: list of terms related by that relation type to the term
 	- Example: